sahilagrawal007/HindiNER/README.md

 ## Troubleshooting
 - "ffmpeg not found": Install ffmpeg and ensure `ffmpeg.exe` is on your PATH (Windows) or install via your package manager (macOS/Linux).
-- No entities detected: Ensure you’re loading the correct CRF model and that the input text is in Hindi; validate that tokens are being generated as expected.
+- No entities detected: Ensure you’re loading the correct XLM-RoBERTa model and that the input text is in Hindi; validate that tokens are being generated as expected.
 - Empty transcription: Check audio quality and try adjusting silence split parameters in the notebook.
 - Widgets don’t render: Enable `ipywidgets` and ensure the nbextension is enabled (see Setup).